THE FLYING DUTCHMAN

 Connections

-Back before the pandemic, I received a call from author James Campbell.
-While writing his most recent book, Heart of the Jaguar, he’d seen one of my films and wanted to ask me about working on a film project in Papua New Guinea.
-As a boy growing up rural Wisconsin, James heard stories about fierce jungle fighting in the South Pacific during WWII, and the veterans who fought there.
-He knew these men as his neighbors, and saw them in town parades.
-They were part of the 126th Infantry Regiment, a National Guard unit based out of Michigan, hastily called to action after the Japanese strike at Pearl Harbor.
-Rumor had it, they’d experienced some of the most horrific fighting of any American soldiers in the war.
-It was only years later while canoeing up the Sepik River in Papua New Guinea, that he suddenly realized: “This is the place from the stories!”
-Over the next couple decades, he would return again and again to unravel the history of the 126th Infantry in New Guinea, along the way finding the adventures and friendships of a lifetime.
+To explain: as a boy growing up rural Wisconsin, James heard stories about the horrific fighting in the South Pacific during WWII.
+Many Midwestern National Guardsmen fought there, part of the 126th Infantry Regiment, a National Guard unit based out of Michigan that was hastily called to action after the Japanese strike at Pearl Harbor.
+These quiet veterans were his neighbors; he saw them in the grocery store or marching in the town parades.
+It was only years later while canoeing up the Sepik River in Papua New Guinea, that James suddenly realized: “This is the place from the stories!”
+Over the next couple decades, he returned again and again to unravel the unbelievable history of the 126th in New Guinea, encountering adventures and lifelong friendships in the process.
 The book he wrote, The Ghost Mountain Boys, took him seven years.

 Carl Stenberg.